BarathiShankar/Assignment/README.md

-If you have suggestions, questions, or want to collaborate, please open an issue or contact the me via mail or DM's.
+If you have suggestions, questions, or want to collaborate, please open an issue or contact the me via mail - barathishankarr@gmail.com.

 <div style="clear: both;"></div>